Key takeaways:

 For example, a platform that automates manual workflows might save hours of labor each week, translating into thousands of dollars in saved time.
 Balancing direct costs with indirect benefits like scalability and improved decision-making will lead to a higher ROI.

-Focus on features that address your organization’s unique needs like real-time reporting, customizable dashboards, or scenario planning tools.
+Focus on features that address your organization’s unique needs, such as real-time reporting, customizable dashboards, or scenario-planning tools.
 For example, if your business struggles with visualizing KPIs, prioritize software with easy-to-understand data visualization capabilities.

 Ensure the platform can handle your data volume and complexity, especially if you work across multiple departments or regions.
 Avoid overwhelming your team with unnecessary features that don’t align with your goals.